Play Live Radio

 The largest is a decision by Hamilton County Judge Jennifer Branch in January finding the market owed Lipari Foods more than $119,000 for product the company supplied but the market hadn't paid for in a timely manner.

-And in January this year, the Northside Meat Company filed a lawsuit against the market alleging its owner wrote more than $8,000 in bad checks for meat.
+And in January this year, the Northside Meat Company filed a lawsuit against the market alleging its owner wrote more than $8,000 in returned checks for meat.
 That case is ongoing.

-Hamilton County Sheriffs records indicate Gurmukh Singh was in the Hamilton County Justice Center March 9 for writing a bad check for $1,000 to Martin & Company Wines in January.
-After Singh failed to pay the company back by a Feb.
+Hamilton County Sheriffs records indicate Gurmukh Singh was in the Hamilton County Justice Center March 9 for writing a returned check for about $1,000 to Martin & Company Wines in January.
+Court records allege that after Singh failed to pay the company back by a Feb.
 28 deadline, a warrant was issued for his arrest.

 Hamilton County Clerk of Courts records show he was held briefly and then released on his own recognizance.
 It is unclear if the wine was for the market or another business Singh owns.